 • Jillian Rubman

-As a senior instructional designer at the MIT Sloan School, I design learning experiences for diverse students on campus and around the globe.
+As a Lead Instructional Designer at MIT Sloan, I design learning experiences for diverse students on campus and around the globe.
 I’m passionate about education and technology’s potential to enrich learning experiences.

 Jillian Rubman